 WASHINGTON – Mothers should spend a great of time with their new-born babies in the first 3 years of the baby’s life, and especially during the first year.
 This is not about reasserting traditional societal norms and old-fashioned cultural values regarding the role of women as mothers.
-This is medical advice to new mothers, based on empirical scientific findings.
+This is medical advice to new mothers and fathers regarding the best way to raise healthy children, based on empirical scientific findings.

 Why babies need their mothers

 The evidence shows, and much research conducted over many years clearly illustrates this, that babies come into the world without a developed central nervous system.
-A great deal of data demonstrates that close contact with the mother supports a healthy development of the baby’s neurological system.
+A great deal of data demonstrates that close contact with the mother during the critical first three years of life (and especially the first year) supports a healthy development of the baby’s neurological system.

 This is not about “traditional values”

 So, here is the thing.
-The old-fashioned notion, in fact antiquated according to most, that women should be primarily good mothers and should spend a great of time with their babies, while embraced by those who support the “restoration” of traditional values and traditional families, has true scientific backing.
+The old-fashioned notion, in fact antiquated according to most, that women should be primarily good mothers and should therefore spend a great of time with their babies, while embraced by those who support the “restoration” of traditional values and traditional families, (men go to work, women stay at home), has in fact true scientific backing.

 How do we reconcile work and motherhood?

 Well, it does not have to be this way.
 In fact it should not be this way.

 Still, from an economic and public policy perspective, it will be very difficult to reconcile the need to have mothers spend a great of time with their new-born babies, (a lot of time in the first 9 months to a year, and then still quite a bit of time, until they reach age three), and the legitimate desire (in many cases it is a basic financial need) shared by millions of women all over the world to work and have fulfilling careers.